Navigating the Special Education Systemby Becton Loveless

 Who Attends the Meetings

 The IEP meeting is set up so that everyone who has an interest in your child's success is present.
 Children are often included when they are older and able to offer input.
 Younger children are legally allowed to be present but many parents don't include them in the proceedings because it can be overwhelming.
 Besides the child and parents or guardians, there must be your child's regular teacher, a special education representative from the district who has authority to make these decisions, and a special education teacher.
-Parents often attend without representation but if you feel the school isn't being totally cooperative or they may team up in a way that makes you feel intimidated, you have the right to have a parent advocate or someone who can help explain everything to you attend also.
+Parents often attend without representation but if you feel the school isn't being totally cooperative or they may team up in a way that makes you feel intimidated, you have the right to have a parent advocate or someone who can help explain everything to you.
 If the disability involved is a physical one, a medical doctor may also attend the meeting if it helps to explain what is needed and why.
 At the initial and every other IEP meeting, the school is required to work with the parents in regards to the best time to hold the meeting.

 What If We Can't Agree?